Ri1tik/Canvas-image-editor/README.md

 ## 🚀 Features

 - Upload images directly from your device
-- Real-time image editing using canvas filters
-- Real-time filters (brightness, contrast, saturation, etc.)
+- Customizable image filters (brightness, contrast, saturation, and more)
 - One-click presets (cinematic, noir, cyberpunk, dreamy…)
 - Reset all filters instantly
 - Download the edited image